top of page

 Turn milk bottles into printing plates

-As a print artist, I see the plastic milk bottle I take out the fridge every morning as more than something that just holds white liquid;
+As a print artist, I see the plastic milk bottle I take from the fridge every morning as more than something that just holds white liquid;

 "I see it as an opportunity to print."